 JVET-L0061 CE9-related: Bi-directional optical flow for VTM [K. Choi, M. W. Park, A. Tamse, K. P. Choi (Samsung)]

+This was discussed Saturday 2000 (GJS).

 This contribution describes Bi-directional optical flow (BIO) which is used in BMS2.0.
 In JVET 11th meeting, a simplification of BIO considering an early termination based on the similarity between two bi-prediction signals was adopted for BMS2.1.
 In this contribution, testing results of BIO in BMS2.1 is provided.
 For VTM test in RA case, BIO in BMS2.1 shows 1.4% coding gain on average for luma with 104% encoding time and 120% decoding time compared to BMS2.1 with VTM configuration.

-TBP.
+The performance of BIO was reported in the contribution.
+It was suggested to focus on other contributions in this area.
+The information is available for study.